-I am a computational biologist at the Broad Institute where my research is focused on human transcriptomics and analysis of RNA sequence data.
-I am a member of the Genotype-Tissue Expression (GTEx) Project Consortium (gtexportal.org), which is assembling a map and resource database of the relationship between genetic variation and gene expression across human tissues.
+I am a computational biologist at the Broad Institute, where my research interests are centered on the functional impact of human genetic variation and cell type-specific regulation of gene expression, and in this context, the development and application of methods for quantification of RNA sequence data.
+I am a member of the Genotype-Tissue Expression (GTEx) Project Consortium (gtexportal.org), which aims to characterize the effect of genetic variation on gene expression across human tissues.

-Previously, I was a postdoctoral fellow in Gaudenz Danuser's lab at Harvard Medical School, where my research combined image analysis and mathematical modeling approaches to study cell biological processes measured by high-resolution fluorescence microscopy.
+Previously, I was a postdoctoral fellow in Gaudenz Danuser's lab at Harvard Medical School, where my research combined image analysis and mathematical modeling approaches to measure complex cellular processes using high-resolution fluorescence microscopy.
 I applied these tools to study the endocytic machinery at the cell membrane responsible for uptake of cell surface proteins and signalling receptors.
 I obtained my PhD in computer science in Michael Unser's lab at the Swiss Federal Institute of Technology in Lausanne (EPFL) with a thesis on image processing for super-resolution fluorescence microscopy.
 I graduated with an MSc in computer science from the same institution.

 F. Aguet*, S. Upadhyayula*, R. Gaudin*, Y.-y.
 Chou, E. Cocucci, K. He, B.-C. Chen, K. Mosaliganti, M. Pasham, W. Skillern, W.R.
 Legant, T.-L. Liu, G. Findlay, E. Marino, G. Danuser, S. Megason, E. Betzig, T. Kirchhausen, "Membrane dynamics of dividing cells imaged by lattice light-sheet microscopy," Mol.
 Biol.
 Cell, in press, 2016.